LekaiSong/Deep-Learning/README.md

 Then, run inceptionprediction.py to test how it works for test_set.
 The model can predict what class the image you want to test belongs to.
 What you need to do is to change the iamge path in row #49.
 The output is the possibility of prediction which is shown as a graph as well.

 Additionally, the CNN.py provides a much more convenient training model because only a few typical layers such as convolutional layer and pooling layer are added.
+In this model, RGB images are resized into 64pixel*64pixel.

 Comparison：